STIMULATE-ICP (Symptoms, Trajectory, Inequalities and Management: Understanding Long-COVID to Address and Transform Existing Integrated Care Pathways)

 In the UK, integrated care pathways offer an opportunity to explore the benefits of an integrated approach to care for Long COVID, long-term conditions and multiple long-term conditions.
 This study seeks to answer the broad research question: What are effective integrated care pathways for individuals with Long COVID and how can they be transferred to other long-term conditions including mental disorders, multiple long-term conditions and the interface between known medical disorders and medically not yet explained symptoms as well as newly developed conditions?

-This Delphi study will investigate:
+This Delphi study investigated:

 1. (a) Key enabling elements for effective integrated care pathways for individuals with long COVID, based on user experience, and (b) Strengths of existing integrated care pathways for other long-term conditions.